grifferz/curtailing/README.md

 - [ ] Work out how to add tests to this thing
 - [ ] Persist DB to disk
-- [ ] Think about DB schema migrations for when the schema inevitably has to change.
-Maybe also for defining the initial data.
 - [ ] Add authentication for a single user; only authenticated users should be able to add links
     - User will have to be manually created in the DB or other static config
     - If in static config then probably this demands more complex config file format than .env